Bayesian Estimation of Multidimensional Latent Variables and Its Asymptotic Accuracy: Discussion

-In the redundant case, the error functions $D_{r1}(n)$ and $D_{r2}(n)$ are limited summations to $Y^n_1$, which implicitly assumes that the first $K^*$ dimension in $y$ estimates the true distribution and the rest of $y$ is the redundant part.
-For the eliminating way, the number of the symmetric assignments of the labels is calculated as $C_r=\frac{K!}{(K-K^*)!}\times (L!)^{K^*} \times L^{K-K^*}$, where $\frac{K!}{(K-K^*)!}\times (L!)^{K^*}$ is the corresponding part to the true distribution and $L^{K-K^*}$ is the redundant one with fixed values.
-The assignment is determined by the localized parameter area; for example, the true parameter $w^*_{XY_1Y_2=1}$ defined by $q(x,y^{(1)})=p(x,y^{(1)},y^{(2)}=1|w^*_{XY_1Y_2=1})$ provides the assignment, where the first $K^*$ dimension has the same as the true distribution and the remaining dimension is fixed as one.
+where $\frac{K!}{(K-K^*)!}\times \big(\frac{L!}{(L-L^*)!}\big)^{K^*}$ is the corresponding part to the true distribution and $L^{K-K^*}$ is the redundant one with fixed values.
+The true parameter $w^*_{XY_1Y_2=1}$ provides the assignment, where the first $K^*$ dimension has the same as the true distribution and the remaining dimension is fixed as one.
 Then, the parameter space also has symmetric structure; the parameter space is divided into $C_r$ localized areas.
 Let the set of these areas be denoted by $\Sigma_W$.
 The estimated probability $p(Y_1^n,Y_2^n|X^n)$ is written as

 Assume that the assignment $\bar{Y}^n=(\bar{Y}_1^n,\bar{Y}_2^n=1)$ is obtained from the model with the true parameter $w^*_{XY_1Y_2=1}$ and $\bar{A}$ is its area.
 When the area is focused, we also use $w^*_{\bar{A}}$ for the true parameter.
 Recall that the asymptotic form of $F_{XY}(n)$ is derived from the calculation of the integral over the localized area determined by the blow-up mapping such as $\Phi_1$.
 By using the same coefficient such as $\lambda_{XY_1C}$, the asymptotic form of $p(X^n,\bar{Y}_1^n,\bar{Y}_2^n=1)$ is expressed as